Thoughtfulmonkey/pbphelper/README.md

 This is a web application.
 You'll require a sever that meets the following requirements:

-* PHP: 8.3.0 tested but almost any version should work.
+* PHP: 8.3.0 tested.
+Minimum of PHP 8.0 required.
 * MySQL: 8.2.0 tested
 * PDO driver: Almost certainly included in your PHP installation.

 You can easily test or run the PbP helper locally through a local server.
 For example, https://www.uniformserver.com/.

+**Note**: PHP 8.0 is required because the [str_starts_with](https://www.php.net/manual/en/function.str-starts-with.php) function is used.
+You could replace it if you need to use an earlier version of PHP.

 ## Installation